 These members were able to use a new Meet at Starbucks feature on the app, which allows users to send an email to someone they might like and find a convenient Starbucks location.

-Additionally, on February 13th 2015, participating Starbucks stores across the globe were involved in the World’s Largest Starbucks Date.
-Customers were complemented with in-store experiences which helped to facilitate connection, such as in-store music playlists and photo props to document and share your own #StarbucksDate.
+Additionally, on February 13th 2015, participating Starbucks stores across the globe were involved in the World’s largest Starbucks date.
+Customers were complemented with in-store experiences which helped to facilitate connection, such as in-store music playlists and photo props to document and share their own #StarbucksDate.

 5. Hooters – Shred Your Ex